jtillil/CPT-Tutorial-ModelReduction/README.md

 # CPT-Tutorial-ModelReduction

 This repository contains supplemental code written in MATLAB to generate the results and figures of the CPT:PSP tutorial "Tackling High Dimensionality in QSP: Guiding Model Order Reduction with Index Analysis" and provides code and instructions to apply the presented approaches to your own QSP models.
-The code was tested and the results and figures were generated in `MATLAB_R2025_a`.
+The code was tested and the results and figures were generated in `MATLAB R2025a`.

 Link to the publication: doi/...